Henry B. Anthony

-Henry Bowen Anthony (April 1, 1815 – September 2, 1884) was a United States newspaperman and political figure.
+Henry Bowen Anthony (April 1, 1815 – September 2, 1884) was an American journalist and politician.
 He served as editor and was later part owner of the Providence Journal.
 He was the 21st governor of Rhode Island, serving between 1849 and 1851 as a member of the Whig Party.
 Near the end of the 1850s, he was elected to the Senate by the Rhode Island Legislature and was re-elected 4 times.
-He would be twice elected to the Senate's highest post as President pro tempore during the Grant administration, and served until his death in 1884.
+He would be twice elected to the Senate's highest post as president pro tempore during the Grant administration, and served until his death in 1884.

 Early life

 The son of William Anthony and Mary Kennicut Greene, Anthony was born in Rhode Island.
 He attended Brown University, graduating in 1833 at the age of 18.
 After his graduation, he went to work as a broker in his brother's cotton products firm, sometimes residing in Savannah, Georgia.
 He later invested in the firm when his father died in 1845 and earned a substantial income from his investment.